tfiedlerdejanze/expublish/docs/REFERENCE.md

 | `--version-file=string`  | `"mix.exs"`         | When working with a separate version file \*         |

-\* Expublish expects given file to contain _nothing_ but the current version of a project and will write the new version to it.
+\* Expublish expects given file to contain _nothing_ but the current version of a project and will overwrite the file with the new version while releasing.